tridentstream/mediaserver/UNORGANIZED-DOCS.rst

 Can video be transcoded / subs added / any modifications?
     Not yet, so far there is only a demo project that does this and not a full-blown plugin.
-    The problem is that I don't like the models Plex and Emby uses.
+    The problem is that I don't like the models Plex and Jellyfin uses.

-    The Plex model seem to require specialized player and the Emby just re-encodes the video to HLS to align keyframes (These things might not be true anymore but I doubt they went with the model I like).
+    The Plex model seem to require specialized player and the Jellyfin just re-encodes the video to HLS to align keyframes (These things might not be true anymore but I doubt they went with the model I like).
 So I have to make my own.

-    My solution is to make a "fake" mkv or mp4 file that is being filled with actual data as the player seek or read.
-    That way it will look like a real file, work in any video player and still allow seeking.
-To me, that's the best of both worlds.

-    If you have heard of anyone who did this already, then hook me up!
+    If there's a pluggable solution, then do raise an issue.